What is SPE4K?

 Through two Google Grants, we developed a framework for helping to understand the challenges in this space.
 This framework, known as the Connecting Contexts framework, focuses on building and reinforcing learning opportunities at school and home and using examples that children are likely to experience in their everyday lives, such as using a diary to talk about privacy or a door lock to talk about security.

 On this website, we share results from our research.
-Thanks to funding from the National Science Foundation, we will be spending the next several years building and testing curriculum that can be easily integrated into existing lesson plans, and creating out-of-school materials that children can work on at home or could be integrated into after-school or library programs.
+Thanks to a 2020 grant from the National Science Foundation, we’ve been spending several years building and testing curriculum that can be easily integrated into existing lesson plans, and creating out-of-school materials that children can work on at home or could be integrated into after-school or library programs.